Mainostoimisto-Seven-1/printify-nodejs/README.md

 const shops = await client.getShops();
 ```

+## Documentation

+Api reference available on [tsdocs.dev](https://tsdocs.dev/docs/printify-nodejs/)

 ## Authors

 -   [@iWeeti](https://www.github.com/iWeeti)

 ## Feedback

-If you have any feedback, please reach out to us at veeti.maaninka@seven-1.com
+If you have any feedback, please reach out to us at suosio@suosio.com or in the issues tab.